xperseguers/t3ext-direct_mail_userfunc/Documentation/Index.rst

 		en

 	:Description:
-		Adds support for user functions to Direct Mail.
-Currently allows recipient lists to be defined using a user function.
+		Adds support for external providers to Direct Mail.
+It allows recipient lists to be defined using a user function.

 	:Keywords:
-		direct_mail, dynamic list, user function
+		direct_mail, dynamic list, user function, external provider

 	:Copyright:
 		2009-2013